StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/Transformation_Process.md

 - Each stack will be a own application (without the node types which are implemented as service).
 Therefore the plugin creates a CloudFoundry application (called cf-app).
 - Getting necessary information for each application stack: inputs, properties, services.... .
 This is done by the node visitor.
 - If the visitor detects a node type which is declared as service, the whole cf-app (to which the stack of the node belongs to) will be declared as service.
 In this case it is not an own application but the service belongs to another cf-app.
 Therefore the visitor checks the connectsTo relationship and detects the parent application.
-- copy files and create manifest and scripts
+- Copy files and create manifest and scripts

 ### Split in stacks (`prepare()`)
 - Find all top nodes, top nodes are nodes without incoming hostedOnConnections.